xuechaow/wilsonhsuechao.16mb.com/Readme.txt

 This a client-server architecture that would display employees' information in a web page.
 Finished all the requirements and bonus requirements.
 Added some individual features.
+Set up the MySQL account first, and use Chrome(best) or other browsers to open the index.html
 ------------------------------------------------------------------------------------
 Main Features(Basic Requirements):
  - By default, home page would be a display panel showing all the information stored in the employee database.